Semidesert Alkali Loam (Black Greasewood) North

 Description

-The Reference State 1 is a representative of the natural range of variability under pristine conditions.
+The Reference State 1 is a representative of the natural range of variability under reference conditions.
 The Reference State has three general community phases; a shrubgrass dominant phase, a perennial grass dominant phase and a shrub dominant phase.
 State dynamics are maintained by interactions between climatic patterns and disturbance regimes.
 Negative feedbacks enhance ecosystem resilience and contribute to the stability of the state.
 These include the presence of all structural and functional groups, low fine fuel loads, and retention of organic matter and nutrients.
 Plant community phase changes are primarily driven by fire, periodic drought and/or insect or disease attack.

 Submodel